 Lower extremity edema is the noticeable swelling of one or both legs.
-This condition occurs when there is fluid buildup in the leg, typically in the subcutaneous tissues (the layer of tissue just beneath the skin surface) or in the soft tissues.
+This condition occurs when fluid buildups in the leg, typically in the subcutaneous tissues (the layer of tissue just beneath the skin’s surface) or in the soft tissues.

 There are a wide range of causes for fluid retention in the lower legs.
-If you notice swelling in your legs, our experienced vascular specialists can provide an accurate diagnosis of lower extremity edema.
+If you notice swelling in your legs, our experienced vascular specialists can help diagnosis the cause of lower extremity edema.

 Edema Symptoms and Signs

 The main symptom of edema is swelling and puffiness that occurs on one or both sides of the body.
 With lower extremity edema, swelling occurs in one or both legs.
 Unilateral edema occurs on one side of the body, whereas bilateral lower extremity edema occurs on both sides.

 Bilateral equal swelling means that the swelling is occurring in the same area on both lower extremities: for example, the ankles of the right and left legs.
 Bilateral asymmetrical swelling indicates that edema is present in both lower extremities but in different locations.
 For example, the right side may have a swollen ankle while the left presents with a swollen calf.

 The swelling may present without additional symptoms, but sufferers may also experience: